International – FAQ

 What alternative options are available to applicants affected by COVID-19 who cannot schedule an English language proficiency test?

 For applicants affected by test centre closures due to COVID-19, MITT will be temporarily accepting the following English Proficiency tests as a means of meeting the English language proficiency requirements for Category A and B post-secondary and post-graduate programs.
-Results will be accepted for Winter 2021, Spring 2021 and Fall 2021 programs at this time.
+Results will be accepted for Winter 2022, Spring 2022 and Fall 2022 programs at this time.
+Duolingo will only be accepted for Winter 2022 and Spring 2022.
+It will no longer be accepted as of Fall 2022.

 - Duolingo English Test (DET)